dvernon5/dvernon5.github.io/_posts/The_True_Scope_of_Software_Engineering.md

 ---
 layout: post
-title: "The True Scope of Software Engineering
+title: "The True Scope of Software Engineering"
 subtitle: "The Overlooked Side of Software Engineering: Operations and Scalability"
 ---